The University of Texas Insect Collection (UTIC)

 Also associated with this collection are 400,000 slide-mounted and alcohol-preserved specimens of terrestrial, freshwater, and marine organisms from many parts of the world, but with emphasis on the United States and Mexico.

-Alex Wild, Curator
+Alex Wild, Curator of Entomology

 University of Texas Insect Collection